-6.1 This is the second quarterly Performance Report relating to the Council Plan for 2017/2020.
-The Quarter 3 Performance Report is currently planned to be presented to Cabinet and Commissioners on 12th March 2018.
-Paragraph 3.10 sets out an outline forward programme of further quarterly performance reports.
+6.1 This is the final quarterly Performance Report relating to the Council Plan for 2017/2020.
+Paragraph 3.10 sets out an outline forward programme of further quarterly performance reports, including the Annual Performance Report for the year, as well as Q1 of 2018/2019.